randa-mu/onlyswaps-solidity/README.md

 - **BLS Verification:** Requires a valid BLS signature from the contract upgrade validator `contractUpgradeBlsValidator` over the cancellation parameters.
 - **Message Construction:**
   - **Helper function called:**
     `contractUpgradeParamsToBytes(string action, address pendingImplementation, address newImplementation, bytes upgradeCalldata, uint256 upgradeTime, uint256 nonce)` with action = `cancel`.
-The nonce can be derived by calling the `currentNonce()` getter function.
+The nonce to use is the nonce derived by calling the `currentNonce()` getter function plus 1, i.e., `contract.currentNonce() + 1`.
   - **Returns:**
     - `message`: raw message bytes
     - `messageAsG1Bytes`: marshaled G1 bytes (used for signing)